direktiv/direktiv.github.io/docs/examples/using-terraform-plugin.md

       ip: jq(.ip)
 ```

-**NOTE: you will find each terraform state has a transform attribute so I can easily get the IP to send via a Discord Message at the end**
+**NOTE: Each terraform state uses the transform field to pluck the IP address of the created virtual machine, to be sent to the Discord webhook.**

 ## Discord Message
 A simple action that sends a request to a Discord Webhook to post a message.